zvada/technology/docs/documentation/writing-documentation.md

 ### Previewing the pages ###

-To preview the pages, start a MkDocs development server viewable in your browser that will automatically detect any content changes that you make.
+To preview the pages, start a MkDocs development server.
+The development server will automatically detect any content changes and make them viewable in your browser.

 1. `cd` into the directory containing the local clone of your GitHub fork